chunweiliu/bagscolor/README.md

         ./demo ../../bags result.html 200

-Here is an expected result for top 5 queries of the five color attributes: black, brown, red, silver, gold, associated with their meta data ([rank]: score)
+Here is an expected result for top 5 queries of the five color attributes: black, brown, red, silver, gold, associated with their meta data ([rank]: score):
 ![results](images/bags_5x5_5cv.png)

 ## Overview of the program